Booodaness/Scientific-Notes/README.md

 ![Graph view](/Assets/Images/graph.png)

-Regularly updated notes on topics in physics and mathematics, that I find myself returning to frequently.
+Regularly updated notes on some of the topics I explore in physics and mathematics.

 This repository is an [Obsidian](https://obsidian.md/) vault.